The Carrier Pigeon

 The United States Army is divided among several different specialties, the men from each specialty trained for a particular kind of work.
 Infantrymen are trained to fight on the ground, artillerymen are responsible for the big guns, armor refers to the men who fight in tanks, and the Air Service was the name for the group of soldiers who fought in the air during World War I. One of the oldest of these groups of soldiers was the members of the U.S. Army Signal Corps.
 Since the birth of our Nation, it was these men that were responsible for ensuring that messages between all units (including messages to other branches of service like the Navy and Marines) got through.
 The Army Signal Corps identifies itself by a torch with two crossed flags.
 These represent signal flags, a common way that messages were passed using code.

 When the United States entered World War I in 1917, the Army Signal Corps was given 600 pigeons for the purpose of passing messages when it couldn't be done by signal flag or field phone.
 The pigeons were donated by bird breeders in Great Britain, then trained for their jobs by American soldiers.

 During the Meuse-Argonne Offensive, the 2-month battle that finally ended World War I, 442 pigeons were used in the area of Verdun to carry hundreds of messages.
-This is how the system worked: when a commander in the field needed to send a message, he first wrote it out on paper, trying to be both brief and yet as detailed as possible.
+This is how the system worked: when a commander in the field needed to send a message, he first wrote it out on paper, trying to be as brief and detailed as possible.
 Then he called for one of his Signal Corps officers, who would bring one of the pigeons that went with the soldiers into battle.
 The message would be put in the capsule on the bird's leg, and then the bird would be tossed high in the air to fly home.